litoguemi/pokemonAPI/README.md

 # README

-PokemonAPI is a project which implements basic CRUD operations using APIs.
+PokemonAPI is a project which implements basic CRUD operations using APIs, it also reads a CSV file from a remote repository to fill some data.

 * Ruby version
     - Version used to deploy the app ruby 3.0.2p107 (2021-07-07 revision 0db68f0233) [x64-mingw32]